The only requirement to be a mentor is simply a desire to help.

 Mentors and young people are carefully matched based on their likes, personality and life-experiences.
-Everyone is different so we look for mentors from all walks of life.
-The only requirement is simply a desire to help and to be there consistently each week.
-When one person mentors, two lives are changed, so why not register and complete our information session to find out more.
+Everyone is different, so we look for mentors from all walks of life.
+When one person mentors, two lives are changed.

 The MCR team and your school’s Pathways Coordinator are here to help support your relationship every step of the way.
 We provide ongoing training and resources to help you encourage your young person to be their best.

-After this you’ll take part in a 1:1 Conversation.
-This will help us understand more about you.
-It’s the perfect time for you to talk about your own life.
-This helps us make an inspired match between our mentors and young people.
+After this you’ll take part in a one-to-one conversation.
+This helps us make an inspired match between our mentors and young people!